 - To meet with the student to identify the initial objectives of the research.

-- To ensure that the student has access to information about events organised for, or open to, research students in the discipline/Faculty/Accredited Institution (including workshops, seminars and conferences).
+- To ensure that the student has access to information about events organised for, or open to, research students in the discipline/School/Faculty/Accredited Institution (including workshops, seminars and conferences).

 - For students whose first language is not English, to advise on additional English language support if appropriate (for example, some students may experience difficulties with technical language).

-- If the student has disclosed a disability, to identify ways in which he/she may be supported in their studies with help and advice as required by the relevant support service(s); eg: Needs Assessment Centre, Enabling Services (covering Disability Advice and Support, Mentoring and the Ancillary Learning Support Service), Dyslexia Services and the Assistive Technology Service.
+- If the student has disclosed a disability, to identify ways in which he/she may be supported in their studies with help and advice as required by the relevant support service(s); eg: Disability Service, Learning Differences Centre (LDC), Mentor Service, Centre for Enabling and Learning Techologies (CELT).
 Students should also be asked about the impact, if any, of research activity on their disability.

 - To explain the roles of the members of the supervisory team and to discuss and agree the pattern and frequency of contact between members of the supervisory team; (for example, international students may benefit from a higher frequency of meetings during the first year, or, for students with a disability, account may need to be taken of the effects of medication).

-- To clarify arrangements for progress monitoring ensuring that the student is fully conversant with the Faculty/Accredited Institution and University procedures from the outset (see paragraphs 63 to 65 below).
+- To clarify arrangements for progress monitoring ensuring that the student is fully conversant with the School/Accredited Institution and University procedures from the outset (see paragraphs 63 and 64 below).